 Missing from these models are the gut bacteria which also interact with C. difficile during the course of the infection.
 The indigenous bacteria of a healthy intestinal community provide a protective barrier preventing C. difficile from infecting the gut.
-Only after this community is disrupted from a range of pertubations, such as many classes of antibiotics, medications, or even dietary changes, can C. difficile infect the intestine.
+Only after this community is disrupted from a range of pertubations, such as antibiotics, medications, or dietary changes, can C. difficile infect the intestine [citation].
 Once established, the gut bacteria can either promote or inhibit C. difficile through producing molecules or modifying the environment [Abbas2020].
 Bile acids metabolized by the gut bacteria can inhibit C. difficile growth and affect toxin production (5).
 Bacteria in the gut also can compete more directly with C. difficile through antibiotic production or nutrient consumption (7).
 To eliminate CDI, the primary treatment is a course of antibiotics.
-Patients who become reinfected and recalitrant to antibiotics, a fecal microbiota transplantion often is sufficient to restore the gut community to eliminate C. difficile.
-While there has been many studies to investigate the interaction between the gut bacteria and C. difficile during the infection, it has not been demostrated the bacterial community can modulate the disease severity of CDI.
+For patients who develop recurrence and recalitrant to antibiotics, a fecal microbiota transplantion often is sufficient to restore the gut community to eliminate C. difficile.
+While there have been many studies to investigate the interaction between the gut bacteria and C. difficile during the infection, it has not been demonstrated the bacterial community can modulate the disease severity of CDI.
 Recently, Tomkovich et al showed the variation in the bacterial communtiies between mice from different colonies and vendors was sufficient to cause differences in the temporal dynamics of the C. difficile infection (9).
-Since the gut bacteria interact with C. difficile throughout the infection and community difference resulted in different colonization dynamics, we hypothesized that the gut bacteria contribute to the variation in CDI disease severity.
+Since the gut bacteria interact with C. difficile throughout the infection and community differences resulted in different colonization dynamics, we hypothesized that gut bacteria also contribute to the variation in CDI disease severity.
 Here, we colonized germ-free C57BL/6 mice with human fecal communities to test if the variablity in the gut bacteria can produce and explain variation in the disease severity caused by a single C. difficile isolate.

 Results